gre000/numbas-editor-docker/README.md

 (Remember to change the passwords!)

-Run:
+You only need to do this once.

+Build the Numbas Docker image:

 ```
 docker build --tag=numbas .
 ```

-to build the Numbas Docker image.
+You only need to do this once.

 Then, start it up with: